teachingaway/teachingaway.github.io/index.md

 ---

-**Business Law:**  We structure deals, raise capital and litigate disputes.
-Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
-Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
-Morbi leo risus, porta ac consectetur ac, vestibulum at eros.

-**Intellectual Property:** We secure patents and trademarks in the US and abroad.
-Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
-Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
-Morbi leo risus, porta ac consectetur ac, vestibulum at eros.
+An established law firm using digital technology to provide efficient legal services.

+## Business Law

+We structure deals and raise capital.
+We run mergers and acquisitions efficiently to close deals quickly without sacrificing risk control.
+Our lawyers work at the forefront of innovative debt and equity financing, including convertible debt with deferred pricing, crowd-sourced and P2P lending networks, standardized convertible preferred stock terms, and contractual profit-sharing rights.
+We counsel clients on equity incentive plans that attract skilled employees in competitive fields.

+## Intellectual Property

+We secure patents and trademarks in the US and abroad.
+Our patent work includes cryptography, 3D printers, spacesuit components, and medical devices.

+## Litigation

+We litigate complex contract and intellectual property disputes.
+We defend technology companies from patent trolls.
+We also help enforce legitimate IP rights, even against larger, better-funded competitors.
+We have successfully handled trade secret disputes, won trademark appeals at the USPTO, and contract and copyright disputes in federal court.
 - - -

+## Clients:

-**Clients:**  We work for emerging technology ventures and public companies.
-Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
-Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
+We work for emerging technology ventures and public companies.

 <figure class="half">
 	<img src="/images/client1.png">